EHC needs assessments and EHC plans

 It is only possible for the SEND Tribunal to consider the health and social care aspects of the EHC plan where an appeal is already being made in relation to the educational aspects of the EHC plan and the education aspect must remain live throughout the appeal.

-The SEND Tribunal will also handle appeals against discrimination by schools or local authorities due to a child’s disability.
+The SEND Tribunal will also handle appeals against discrimination by schools or the local authority due to a child’s disability.

-The Tribunal is independent of government and will listen to both sides of the argument before making a decision.
+The Tribunal is independent and will listen to both sides of the argument before making a decision.

 Video hearings at the Special Educational Needs and Disability Tribunal

-More hearings are now being conducted over video link.
+The tribunal will be held via video link or at a venue within two hours of your home.
 To help explain this process, HM Courts and Tribunals Service has created a short video on what to expect.

 Watch video hearings at the Special Educational Needs and Disability Tribunal